-The Thyroid Gland is responsible for metabolism, Body Temperature and Heart Function; it is also associated with behaviour changes in dogs.
+The Thyroid Gland not only effects the health of a dog but also the dogs Behaviour.
+The Thyroid Gland is responsible for metabolism, Body Temperature and Heart Function.
+It is also associated with behaviour changes in dogs.
 It is the most Common disorder in the Endocrine System and causes genetic implications for breeding.

-Hypothyroidism is the most common disorder in dogs, 80% comes from Autoimmune Lymphocytic Thyroiditis.
-Autoimmune diseases are when the immune systems attacks itself, it mistakes healthy cells as damaged and starts to wipe them out,
+Hypothyroidism is the most common disorder in dogs.
+80% comes from Autoimmune Lymphocytic Thyroiditis.
+Autoimmune diseases are when the immune systems attacks itself.
+It mistakes healthy cells for damaged cells and starts to wipe them out.

-Hypothyroidism will slow the metabolism down, due to poor oxygen levels in the cells, there is not enough TSH or Cortizol available, this will cause symptoms of lethargy, weight gain, dry flaky skin, it can cause reproductive problems in female dogs, Seizures and mental dullness are other symptoms.
+Hypothyroidism will slow the metabolism down.
+Due to poor oxygen levels in the cells, there is not enough TSH or Cortizol available.
+This will cause symptoms of lethargy, weight gain and dry flaky skin.
+It can cause reproductive problems in female dogs.
+Seizures and mental dullness are other symptoms.

-A vet should be seen with any behaviour changes in the dog.
+A vet should be seen when any behaviour changes are notice with the dog.

-Early diagnosis is imperative as when the symptoms have appeared the Gland is usually already damaged, noticing even the slightest physical or behavioural change could save a dogs life.
+Early diagnosis is imperative.
+When the symptoms have appeared the Gland is usually already damaged.
+Noticing even the slightest physical or behavioural change could save a dogs life.